Air-Money/air-money.github.io/quickstart.markdown

 ### Submission Process

-Once your application is built and tested, submit it to the Airmoney dApp Store:
+Once your application is built and tested, submit it to the DEGN dApp Store:

 ```bash
 npm run upload